-What is the best tank size for one male Betta fish?
+What is the tank size for a Betta fish?

 Just because Bettas can survive in a small bowl does not mean they will thrive in such a small tank.
 Those bowls are just too small.
 Betta fish enjoy swimming around and develop great “personalities” when they have ample room in which to live.
 Ideally, any tank from 1 gallon to any size up is just fine (5 gallons and up would be best).
 If you want to keep many Betta in the same tank, it is recommended that you have at least one gallon of water per Betta.

 Remember that Betta fish have a tendency to jump so a lid is a very good idea.

 Do my Bettas need a fish tank filter?